trey2021/maestro-sdk-docs/Unreal/README.md

 > **Index** - Integer index defining which finger this collider is attached to. `0` is the thumb, `1`-`4` are the fingers, `5` is the palm.
 Assigned automatically by [MaestroHand](#maestrohand).
 >
 > **Parent** - Reference to the [MaestroHand](#maestrohand) actor that owns this collider.
 Used to decide where to parent object upon pickup and get the glove pointer for haptic responses.

+## Example VR Project
+The Maestro Unreal SDK also includes an example project based off the Unreal VR Template to show pickup and object interaction with the Maestro.
+The example `MinimalUnrealVR` project can be downloaded off [the Contact CI website](https://contactci.co) and includes the plugin itself.
+The Project is set up to use the [MaestroPawn](#maestropawn) blueprint, so it's variables will have to be set properly for the glove to track.